TRVTH

 Hamdan Sentencing

--- Military Judge Keith J. Allred, after the sentencing of Salim Ahmed Hamdan at Guantanamo Bay, New York Times, 8 August 2008.
+Mr. Hamdan, I hope the day comes that you are able to return to your wife and daughters and your country.-- Military Judge Keith J. Allred, after the sentencing of Salim Ahmed Hamdan at Guantanamo Bay, New York Times, 8 August 2008.

 Labels: Current_Events, Law, Morality, Politics, Quotation, Rights, War